Logotyp Jordbruksverket

 Varieties that are not included in a list of varieties or are not regulated in the seed legislation

-Registration of an agricultural plant or vegetable
+Registration of an agricultural or vegetable variety

-Extending the registration
+Renewal of the registration

 Withdrawing registration